piersolenski/wtf.nvim/README.md

 | User Command | Purpose |
 | -- | -- |
 | `:Wtf <additional_instructions>` | Sends the current line along with all diagnostic messages to ChatGPT.
+Additional instructions can also be specified, which might be useful if you want to refine the response further.
-| `:WtfSearch <search_engine>` | Uses the specified search engine (or defaults to the one in the setup) to search for the **first** diagnostic.
+| `:WtfSearch <search_engine>` | Uses a specific search engine (defaults to the one provided in the setup if not provided) to search for the **first** diagnostic.
 It will attempt to filter out unrelated strings specific to your local environment, such as file paths, for broader results.

 ### Custom status hooks

-You can add custom hooks to update your status line or other ui elements, for example, this code updates the status line colour to yellow whilst the request is in progress.
+You can add custom hooks to update your status line or other UI elements, for example, this code updates the status line colour to yellow whilst the request is in progress.

 ```lua
 vim.g["wtf_hooks"] = {